hspinos/Neural-Network-MISP/README.md

+﻿!!!
+This README.md contains all of the markdown from GCN MISP.
+For matching code with annotations, please refer to 'GCN MISP.ipynb'

-﻿# Solving Maximum Independent Set Problem w/ Graph Convolutional Neural Network
+ # Solving Maximum Independent Set Problem w/ Graph Convolutional Neural Network

 For this project, I will be using a Graph Convolutional Neural Network (GCN) to generate approximate solutions to the maximum independent set problem given a graph G. For the implementation, I will be using the [**PyTorch**](https://github.com/pytorch/pytorch) library as well as the [**NetworkX**](https://github.com/networkx/networkx) library for graph representation.